wavestone-cdt/abaddon/README.md

 - **Enabling easier reporting for long operations**
 - **Reducing the “OPSEC failure” risk**

+The slides presenting Abaddon at RSAC2020 can be found here: ([Abaddon, the red team angel](https://www.rsaconference.com/usa/agenda/abaddon-the-red-team-angel))

 # What you can deploy

 ![Abaddon Infrastructure](command_and_control_architecture.png)